Data Representation

 Signed integers reserve one bit (typically the MSB) to indicate sign, reducing the range of representable positive values but enabling representation of negative numbers.

-Two’s complement is the most common encoding system to represent signed integers.
-A number encoded under two’s complement has its MSB exclusively as a sign bit:
+Signed integers are typically encoded using the two's complement encoding system.
+A number encoded under two's complement has its MSB exclusively as a sign bit:

 Note